 The Company's contracts with customers are generally in the form of a purchase order.
-In certain cases, the Company enters into sales agreements, which provide items such as specific terms, discounts and allowances.
+In certain cases, the Company enters into sales agreements containing specific terms, discounts and allowances.
 In addition, the Company enters into licensing agreements with certain distributors.